sebastienbx/MeLa_Sensors2020/README.md

 ### <a name="coordinator-pane"></a> 4.2. _Coordinator_

 The coordinator defines when to execute an acquisition mode during the steps of a dive (i.e., descent, park and ascent).
 For `ShortAcqMode`, a time interval for each execution must be defined.
-This is not needed for `ContinuousAcqMode` that never stop during the step in which it is executed.
+This is not needed for `ContinuousAcqMode` that never stops during the step in which it is executed.

 ```
 Coordinator: